minhtrii31/saas/docs/04-ai/provider-configuration.md

 ```

 Do not set `AI_PROVIDER=openai` in unit, integration, smoke, or E2E test environments.
 Tests should be deterministic, fast, and safe to run repeatedly without external API access, billing risk, or provider rate-limit failures.

+## Architecture Rules

+- Do not call OpenAI directly from controllers.
+- Do not call OpenAI directly from CV workflow services.
+- Add future providers by implementing `CvAnalysisProvider` and wiring provider selection in the analysis module.
+- Keep provider output structured and normalized before persistence.
+- Persist provider/model metadata with analysis records for auditability.

+Current providers:

+- `MockCvAnalysisProvider`
+- `OpenAiAnalysisProvider`

+Future provider candidates remain Gemini, OpenRouter, or other compatible structured-output providers.

 ## Cost and Safety Notes